mohanmca/SparqlTraingGround/resources/owl_readme.txt

 in RDF, OWL, it is not like that, rather it is similar to Scala Traits.
 			 An object that has palyInstrument propery is Musician object.

+The ability of RDF resources to become member of classes based on their data values has made semantic web technology popular in Areas such as medical research and intelligence agencies

 ---------------